I-question-this/class_enrollment_analysis/README.md

 The grad enrollment is lower, with the median at ~63%, but every semester there are complaints that graduate courses don't get enough enrollment to not be cancelled.
-The overall enrolment is at about ~83%, which is because most of the graduate courses are actually combined courses with undergrads.
+The overall enrolment median is at about ~77%, which is because most of the graduate courses are actually combined courses with undergrads.
 There are little graduate exclusive courses compared to undergraduate exclusive courses.